-Our fellowship program offers a strong clinical focus, with trainees providing treatment and consultation in a wide variety of settings.
-It is the ideal training experience for those physicians interested in Geriatrics, Primary Care, and/or future leadership positions.
-With a diverse patient population from a broad range of socioeconomic backgrounds and exposure to several models of geriatric care, our Geriatric Medicine fellowship program is one of the best in the nation.
-The program provides exposure to interprofessional team approaches to the care of older adults through patient care experiences within our Turner Geriatrics Clinic at East Ann Arbor, through our VA Ann Arbor Geriatrics Research, Education and Clinical Center (GRECC), and through a number of local collaborating community sites for geriatric inpatient care, post-acute care and hospice experiences.
+Our fellowship program offers a strong clinical focus, with trainees providing treatment and consultation in a wide variety of clinical care settings, including Turner Geriatrics Clinic at East Ann Arbor, VA Ann Arbor Geriatrics Research, Education and Clinical Center (GRECC), and various community sites for geriatric inpatient care, post-acute care, long term care and hospice experiences.

 The role of Geriatricians continues to evolve as does our program.
-Geriatricians are in demand now more than ever not only as clinical healthcare professionals, but policymakers and leaders with expertise in health systems, innovative models of care and care transitions.
-The Geriatric Medicine fellowship curriculum is specifically designed to offer much more than just geriatric clinical experiences - we pride ourselves in teaching the next generation of geriatric educators, researchers and leaders of tomorrow’s medicine.
+With Geriatricians are in demand now more than ever the Geriatric Medicine fellowship curriculum is specifically designed to offer much more than just geriatric clinical experiences - we pride ourselves in teaching the next generation of geriatric educators, researchers and leaders of tomorrow’s medicine.

 Also be sure to check out our Two-Year Integrated Geriatric-Hospice and Palliative Medicine Fellowship track and 2nd and 3rd Year Fellowship Opportunities.